 Check local scholarships.
 Many community organizations, churches, and clubs offer scholarships.
 Your high school guidance counselor should be able to provide information about most of them, and can refer you to sponsors who can provide applications and information.

 Search the Net.
-Using keywords like those mentioned earlier, you can find a wealth of free scholarship information on the World Wide Web.
+Using keywords like "financial aid," "student aid," and "scholarships.", you can find a wealth of free scholarship information on the World Wide Web.
 Some sites even allow you to apply online for scholarships.
 But, be careful . . .

 Don't Get Scammed!
 Unfortunately, in their efforts to pay the bills, many students and their families are falling prey to scholarship scams.
 For more information on avoiding scams, visit the Federal Trade Commission's "Scholarship Scams" page.
 The FTC works to prevent fraudulent, deceptive, and unfair business practices in the marketplace.